8 Questions Local Authorities Should ask Fixed Route System Suppliers

 This is a solution we have deployed to Leicestershire, as part of which Nottinghamshire, Nottingham City, Leicester City and North East Lincolnshire will also benefit through the reduced costs of a shared, hosted infrastructure.

 We view this as an important trend – and one that is set to continue.
-This theme is discussed in more detail here.

 7. Do you have a data expert?